LiamKinghouser/VoiceToChat/README.md

 Vosk is a speech to text API.

 To use Vosk, a native library is required.
 Because this Mod has only been tested on macOS M1 Ventura 13.1, the provided libvosk.dylib has been built for the ARM64 architecture.
 You will need to build your own native library that supports your system architecture.
 At this time I am not offering any tutorials on how to do this, but all the information is available online.
+The lib.zip file contains the libvosk.dylib built for ARM64 and a small English Vosk model.

 You may consider consulting ChatGPT for assistance if you cannot figure out how to do build the native library, as it has been helpful to me while creating this project.